pensjonatus/flash-fiction/blog/workouts.md

 ---
-title: 'Workouts'
+title: Workouts
 date: '2014-09-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Ben was jogging.
 He was dressed well, although he was way past the "I need to